Pi4J/pi4j.github.io/content/documentation/io-examples/serial.md

 3.3V so make sure, when you connect other devices, the same voltage is used.

 ## Uart Types

 The following details are located in the Pi4 BCM2711-peripherals document.
 The BCM2711 device has six UARTs.
-One mini UART (UART1) and five PL011 UARTs (UART0, UART2, UART3, UART4 &UART5).
+One mini UART (UART1) and five PL011 UARTs (UART0, UART2, UART3, UART4, and UART5).

 ### Mini UART

-Pi GPIO14 and GPIO15 support operation as a mini UART.
+Raspberry Pi GPIO14 and GPIO15 support operation as a mini UART.

 * 7-bit or 8-bit operation
 * 1 start and 1 stop bit